heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating and submitting pull requests

-{Describe the process and share instructions for creating and submitting pull requests.}
+{Provide instructions for creating and submitting pull requests.
+Also, if applicable, you can share a link or include the pull request template that you want contributors to use within this section}

 ### Editing and creating documents